Financial Plan

 However, it is essential to consider credible financial advisors who align with your financial goals.
 Research potential advisors online and verify their backgrounds.

-In 2022, the average fee-only cost of a standalone financial plan is $2,400.
+The average fee-only cost of a standalone financial plan is $2,400.

 The Bottom Line